Benchmark Computation of Morphological Complexity in the Functionalized Cahn-Hilliard Gradient Flow: Introduction

-The FCH gradient flows possess many distinct, emergent timescales that preclude a fixed time-stepping approach.
+The FCH gradient flows possess distinct, emergent timescales that render fixed time-stepping approaches inefficient.
 For each scheme a specified target local truncation error is used to generate an adaptive time-stepping procedure.
-The first set of benchmarks, the sub-critical, critical, and super-critical, use a relatively well conditioned form of the FCH energy, and vary the initial data to trigger the bifurcations of morphological complexity that engender many possible outcomes in the super-critical benchmark.
+The first set of benchmarks, the sub-critical, critical, and super-critical, use relatively smooth potentials in the FCH energy, and vary the mass of amphiphilic material distributed within the background of the initial data.
+This serves to vary the rate of absorption of mass onto the interface.
+The supercritical benchmark has an absorption rate sufficient to trigger the defect-inducing bifurcations that are the genesis of morphological complexity.
 A proper resolution of the time evolution requires considerable accuracy.
-The second set of benchmarks \tcb{enhance the} stiffness of the FCH energy by increasing the second derivative of the well at the background state, mimicking the singular nature of the FCH energy \tcb{as reduced form the self-consistent mean field theory}.
-This adds a small foot to the left minima of the well, see Figure\,\ref{f:W-qtype}, hence these benchmarks are called Foot 1 and Foot 2. \tcb{The stiffness increases the ratio of the absorption time-scale to the redistribution time-scale thereby inducing morphological complexity. }
+The second set of benchmarks enhances the stiffness of the FCH energy by increasing the convexity of the potential well at the background state, mimicking the singular nature of the FCH energy as reduced from the self-consistent mean field theory.
+This adds a small ``foot'' to the left minima of the well, see Figure\,\ref{f:W-qtype}, hence these benchmarks are called Foot 1 and Foot 2.
+The stiffness increases the ratio of the absorption rate to the mass redistribution rate affording a second mechanism to induce morphological complexity.

 Each of the second order schemes we consider requires an appropriate choice of implicit terms or preconditioner.
-This choice is typically based upon the linearization of a residual about a spatially constant equilibrium solution.
+This choice is typically based upon the linearization about a spatially constant equilibrium solution.
 The linearly implicit \IMEX and \SAV accommodate the increase in stiffness for the Foot 1 and Foot 2 benchmarks without significant adjustment.
 The nonlinear solve in the \PSD scheme requires optimization of internal parameters, in particular an error tolerance associated to the iterative nonlinear solver, to converge.
-Moreover the efficiency of the \PSD scheme decrease in comparison to the two linear implicit schemes with increasing numerical stiffness. \tcb{Other preconditioning schemes, for example based upon non-constant coefficient linear terms, could improve the efficiency of the \PSD scheme, however this is not considered here.} \tcg{The \ETD approach is not efficient at handling the nonlinear stiffness in the super-critical benchmark and is not pursued for the Foot 1 and Foot 2 benchmarks.}
+Moreover the efficiency of the \PSD scheme decrease in comparison to the two linear implicit schemes with increasing numerical stiffness.
+Other preconditioning schemes, for example based upon non-constant coefficient linear terms, could improve the efficiency of the \PSD scheme, however this is not considered here.
+The \ETD approach was relatively insensitive to choice of implicit terms and less efficient at handling the nonlinear stiffness in the super-critical benchmark.
+It was not pursued for the Foot 1 and Foot 2 benchmarks.